jshwaa/EE282/Homework_2.md

 These octal permissions make the script readable/writeable/executable/ for the user (7 = 111 bitmask = __r__(ead)__w__(rite)(e)__x__(ecute)) but only readable/executable by others (5 = 101 = r-x) and the parent directories executable by others so that the script can be accessed.
 The absolute path `~/TAscript/discgrades.sh` can then be shared with other TAs, allowing them to run the script that will create the directory structure for grading this class in their filesystems.

+### Queston 3 Comments:
+This was very well done, but there are a few things I would like to mention.
+The first being that the '~' is specific to each user and is the same as doing $HOME. with this case each user would have a different set of files.
+Also I was wondering what the purpose of read SEC was.
+The last thing is that inorder for users to read the discgrades.sh file the parent directories should also be readable by all users. i.e. ~/ and ~/TAscript so instead of 711, it should be 755 for all 3.
+Other than that, question 3 was very well done.